12 Ways To Make Your Travel Time More Fun & Productive

 One year I set myself the challenge to read a book a month, so by the end of the year, I’d have read at least 12, if not more, books.
 Before this challenge, I usually read on the bus anyway, but having the goal really helped me to utilize the time I might have otherwise spent on my phone or daydreaming out the window.

 Having a fair commute of around 20 minutes each way, I can get through a fair number of pages as that’s about 30-40 minutes of reading time per day (it could be even more if I read on my lunch break and before bed too)!
 If your commute is longer, that’s even more!

 Don’t enjoy reading books?
 How about interesting and insightful magazine articles or catching up on the news?
 Drive, or feel queasy when reading in moving vehicles?
-Listen to audio books or podcasts.
+Listen to audiobooks or podcasts.

-I carry small notebooks around with me everywhere (my favorite notebooks are the little £1 ones from Flying Tiger), and I would encourage you to do the same (or use the ‘notepad’ feature on your phone/tablet, but a pen and paper is best)!
+I carry small notebooks around with me everywhere (my favorite notebooks are the little £1 ones from Tiger), and I would encourage you to do the same (or use the ‘notepad’ feature on your phone/tablet, but a pen and paper are best)!
 I use it to write my diary, to-do lists, create schedules and plans, stories, poems, blog posts, thoughts, ideas, letters… anything.
 Writing is a really healthy way to get things out of your mind and off your chest.

 Drive?
 Talk or record yourself speaking your thoughts out loud.

 Doodle and draw!
 You could even take a new approach to life drawing by drawing people on the bus or train!
 But be careful – they might not like it and tell you to stop 🙂 So look outside and draw your surroundings or objects around you.
 You can draw in your little notebook with a pen – it doesn’t need to be anything fancy.
 Unleashing that creative energy can really spur you on for the day and generate new ideas to put into practice and develop.